JelindoGames/UnityVisualScriptingTutorials/Tutorials/1_SettingUpVisualScripting.md

 ## Installation

-The installation for visual scripting depends on your version of Unity.
+The installation for Unity Visual Scripting depends on your version of Unity.

 ### Versions 2021.1 and Later

-<a href="https://docs.unity3d.com/Packages/com.unity.visualscripting@1.7/manual/index.html">According to Unity</a>, versions 2021.1 and later have Visual Scripting pre-installed.
+<a href="https://docs.unity3d.com/Packages/com.unity.visualscripting@1.7/manual/index.html">According to Unity</a>, versions 2021.1 and later have Unity Visual Scripting pre-installed.
 So, if you have any of those versions, you're already set.

 ### Versions 2018.4.24 to 2021.0.x

 If you have an earlier version of Unity, you'll have to <a href="https://assetstore.unity.com/packages/tools/visual-scripting/bolt-163802"> download Bolt on the Unity Asset Store</a>.
-(Bolt and Unity Visual Scripting are the same thing; it was called Bolt back when it was a third-party package.)
+(Bolt is an earlier form of Unity Visual Scripting; it was named that back when it was a third-party package.)

 Once you've downloaded Bolt, open Unity and go to the Package Manager (Window > Package Manager).